maximmadan/Awesome-Hangman/README.md

-# Awesome-Hangman
+# Hangman
-Awesome Hangman is a fun and interactive game where player guess letters to reveal a hidden word.
+Hangman is a fun and interactive game where player guess letters to reveal a hidden word.
 It's built using Java and provides a simple command-line interface.

 🔧 Key Technologies:
    Java, Git